MR-S92/MR-S92/README.md

 ## 💫  About Me:
 My background combines mechanical engineering, renewable energy, data analytics, and software development.
 I enjoy building systems that turn complex data into clear, measurable insights and using programming to automate analysis, improve workflows, and solve engineering and business problems.

-My current work focuses primarily on Python, SQL, data analytics, automation, and quantitative research.
+My current work focuses primarily on Python, SQL, Power BI, automation, and quantitative research.

 ## 🌐 Socials: